Władysław Kochański: Arrest and return from the Soviet Gulag

 In December 1943 Kochański stopped with his unit in the town of Bronislawka.
 He learned that Soviet commander General Naumov wanted to meet him, and invited him to his headquarters in the nearby village of Zawolcze.
 Kochański went to the headquarters accompanied by Lieutenant Strzemia, Father Leon Spiewka and an escort of several non-commissioned officers.
 During the feast at Zawolcze the whole Polish group was disarmed and arrested.
 The Soviet unit moved out in a hurried march to the east.
 During a rest stop the soldiers of the escort were shot and Captain Kochański, Lieutenant Strzemia and Father Oboznik were taken to Kiev and later to Moscow.

 The loss of the commander resulted in the partial break up of Kochański's unit.
 After his arrest and kidnapping, his unit was significantly reduced with many soldiers going to the self-defense center and others returning home to their families.

 In Moscow, Bomba was tried and sentenced to 25 years imprisonment as a representative of a "foreign agency".
 After four years in prison in Moscow, he was sent to the copper mines in Kamchatka.
 Due to his age and poor health, he was returned to Poland in December 1956.
 He worked and studied at the Higher School of Economics, graduating in 1963 with a master's degree.
-He was awarded the Silver Cross of Military Virtue and died on 12 December 1980 at the age of 62 in Cracow.
+He was awarded the Silver Cross of Military Virtue and died on 12 December 1980 at the age of 62 in Kraków.